Your guide to the Canary Islands archipelago

 Malvasia volcanic wines

-Vines grown in ash pits produce distinct mineral vintages unique to Lanzarote.
+Vines grown in volcanic ash pits produce distinct mineral wines, a unique terroir expression from Lanzarote.

 Vibrant festivals and cultural events

-The island calendar is punctuated by energetic celebrations that showcase deep-rooted traditions.
-The Carnival stands out as a spectacular explosion of color and music, drawing global attention.
-Throughout the year, religious pilgrimages known as Romerías bring communities together, where locals don traditional costumes to honor patron saints with food, dance, and folk music processions.
+The island calendar is full of celebrations showcasing deep-rooted traditions.
+The Carnival of Tenerife and Gran Canaria is a spectacular explosion of color, drawing global attention.
+Throughout the year, ‘Romerías’ (religious pilgrimages) unite communities, with locals in traditional costume honoring saints with food, dance, and folk music.

 Practical information for travelers

-Planning a seamless journey requires understanding the connectivity between islands and the distinct climatic variations present throughout the archipelago.
+Planning a seamless journey requires understanding inter-island transport and the distinct climatic variations present throughout the archipelago.

-Ferries and local flights connect the archipelago daily.
+Frequent ferries and local flights connect the archipelago daily, making multi-island trips easy.

 Climatic diversity

-Temperatures remain mild, yet altitude impacts conditions significantly on mountainous islands.
+Temperatures remain mild, yet remember that altitude impacts conditions significantly on mountainous islands.

 Cultural etiquette

-Locals value polite greetings and relaxed social pacing.
+Locals value polite greetings (‘hola’, ‘buenos días’) and a relaxed social pace.